patroytall/patrick-roy-me/src/articles/004-holistic-microservice-logging-strategy.md

 ## Shared logic

-Because many different microservices will be logging, it often a good idea to share the logging logic.
+Because many different microservices will be logging, it is often a good idea to share the logging logic.
 For example, using a code library.
 The library makes it easy to enforce the log model and log conventions.

 If alert log triggers are used, the shared logic will facilitate the usage of the alerting logic.
 For example, method or parameters can be used to defined which kind of alerts can be triggered.